 MB: For much of Hereafter, there was a delicate withholding of direct accusation regarding how those who’d stayed behind in Ellen’s immediate family ultimately benefited by the departure of “surplus” population through emigration, though the quotations from historians on this topic (p.
 20; 24) suggests that it bubbled under.
 Did the potential to hurt thefeelings of living descendants of Ellen shape this outsourcing of critique to historians?

 VG: Not really.
 It was more a case of not needing or wanting to chase down that particular narrative loose end.
 I don’t know what happened to those relatives of Ellen’s who stayed home.
-The tenancy of the farm was surrendered , and no O’Haras now live in Glenavoo [County Sligo].
+The tenancy of the farm was surrendered in 1921, and no O’Haras now live in Glenavoo [County Sligo].
 To find descendants of Ellen’s brothers who stayed home would have taken huge time, and I didn’t really see that time investment paying off within the book.
 That suited me: during the writing of Hereafter, I always had one eye fixed on the personal and one on the impersonal aspects of the story.
 Making the story about “Ellen’s immediate family” would have upset that balance, I think.